rossillingworth/tesb-rt-se/examples/camel/jaxws-jms/README.txt

 Start the broker if not already started:

-karaf@trun> features:install activemq-spring
+karaf@trun> feature:install activemq-spring
 karaf@trun> activemq:create-broker

-Install and start the demo server bundle: karaf@trun> features:install talend-camel-example-jaxws-jms
+Install and start the demo server bundle: karaf@trun> feature:install talend-camel-example-jaxws-jms

 (Make sure you've first installed the examples features repository as described in the parent README.)